gonellat/DemoCypressFramework/README.md

 - 🎥 Screenshots and videos included on failures
 - 💬 Step-level logs using `cy.captureStep()`

+To generate and view the full HTML test report after any test run: npm run report:full

 ---

 ### 🔒 Environment Isolation Policy